jlangch/venice/doc/readme/json.md

 ;;=> "{\"a\":\"100.23\"}"
 ```

-Decimals can be forced to be converted to doubles
+Decimals can be forced to be converted to doubles:

 ```clojure
 (json/write-str {:a 100.23M} :decimal-as-double true)
 ;;=> "{\"a\":100.23}"
 ```

-Read doubles as decimals
+Read doubles as decimals without precision loss.
+The decimals are converted from the read string without
+intermediate double conversion:

 ```clojure
 (json/read-str """{"a":10.33}""" :decimal true)